rundeck/rundeck/docs/en/02-basics/02-chapter1.md

           editUrl="" remoteUrl=""/>
     </project>

+You'll notice the root node is called `project` and there is a single node descriptor for "strongbad".
+The `node` tag has a number of required and optional attributes.
+Additional node descriptors can be added by defining new `node` elements inside the `project` tag.
+Here's an example of a node called "homestar" with just the required
+attributes:

+        <node name="homestar" type="Node"
+          hostname="192.168.1.02"
+          username="alexh" />

+The `hostname` and `username` values are used for the SSH connection while the `name` and `type` are used to define Node identity in the resource model.

 Chances are you maintain information about your hosts within another tool, perhaps Chef, Puppet, Nagios, Amazon EC2, RightScale or even an in-house database.
 One of these tools might be